plutonh/EmbeddedSystems_Class_tasks/README.md

 ## Period

-- In 2022, the first semester of the third grade
+- In 2023, the first semester of the forth grade

 ## Contents